sarah-quinones/dynstack/README.md

 is dropped.

 # Features
- - `nightly`: enables the allocator backend for the memory buffers.
+ - `alloc`: enables the allocator api.

 # Examples
 ```rust